 Many employers are required by law to move toward a workforce that reflects the makeup of Canadian society.
-Such progressive companies hire for diversity due to their commitment to the value of diversity and the competitive advantages it brings.
-All levels of government and many publicly supported or regulated industries such as financial, educational and healthcare institutions, tend to have strong diversity cultures as required by The Canadian Employment Equity Act .
+Such progressive companies hire for diversity due to their commitment to the value of social equity and diversity and the competitive advantages it brings.
+All levels of government and many publicly supported or regulated industries such as financial, educational and healthcare institutions, tend to have strong equity and diversity cultures as required by The Canadian Employment Equity Act .

-For example, Health Canada is a diversity positive employer with many programs for employees to thrive and grow their careers.
+For example, Health Canada is a diversity-positive employer with many programs for employees to thrive and grow their careers such as their unique Persons with Disabilities Opportunity Program.
 Look for some of these types of programs and initiatives in employers you may be targeting in your networking and job search.
 Here are some other resources to identify diversity employers.

 Is a company truly progressive when it comes to hiring and promoting employees with disabilities?
 See how companies are rated against an objective benchmark index called the Disability Equality Index (DEI).